 - Los Medanos College offers an associate’s degree in networking and defense.

 - Sacramento City College offers an Associate of Science in Information Systems Security.

 - Associate of Science in Cyber Defense at Cypress College

-For many people interested in entering the cybersecurity industry, a bachelor’s degree in cybersecurity is a good place to start.
+For many people interested in entering the cybersecurity industry, a bachelor’s degree in cybersecurity is an excellent place to start.

-An undergraduate degree in cybersecurity also introduces students to a variety of subjects, including computer science, programming, network infrastructure, data management, policy, law, and security best practices, similar to the multidisciplinary nature of the sector.
+An undergraduate degree in cybersecurity also introduces students to various subjects, including computer science, programming, network infrastructure, data management, policy, law, and security best practices, similar to the multidisciplinary nature of the sector.

-Bachelor’s degree programmes in cybersecurity often have a specific emphasis, such as computer science, information assurance, or criminal justice.
+Bachelor’s degree programs in cybersecurity often have a specific emphasis, such as computer science, information assurance, or criminal justice.